Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Experiments

 \subsection{Architecture and Hyperparameters}

 As we state in the introduction, we do not require very sophisticated neural architectures in C-GMVAE.
 All the neural layers are fully connected.
-The feature encoder is a fully connected neural network with 3 hidden layers and the activation function is ReLU.
+The feature encoder is a fully connected NN with 3 hidden layers and the activation function is ReLU.
 The label encoder is also fully connected comprising two hidden layers and the decoder has two hidden layers as well.
 More details of the model can be found in the appendix.
-We set $\alpha=1,\beta=0.5,E=2048$ from tuning for most runs.
-Grid search is applied to find the best learning rate, dropout ratio, weight decay ratio for each dataset.
-We use one V100 GPU for all experiments.
-More architecture, hyper-parameter tuning and final selection (Tab.~\ref{tab:hyperparams} in Appx), and implementation details can be found in the appendix.
+We set $\alpha=1,\beta=0.5,E=2048$ by default.
+Grid search is applied to find the best learning rate, dropout ratio, and weight decay ratio for each dataset.
+We use one Nvidia V100 GPU for all experiments.
+More architecture, hyper-parameter tuning, and implementation details can be found in the appendix.